Latent State Inference in a Spatiotemporal Generative Model: Experiments and Results

-The evaluation of DISTANA being trained to predict the Z500 variable after three days yielded an error of 816, which is clearly better than the current best comparable approach reported on the benchmark, which achieves an error of 1114.
-However, seeing that the best numerical weather prediction model produces an error of 154, we admit that there is room for improvement.
+The evaluation of DISTANA being trained to predict the Z500 variable for a lead time of \SI{72}{h} yielded an RSME of 816, which is better than the current best comparable iterative approach reported on the benchmark ($\text{RMSE}=1114$).
+However, seeing that the best numerical operational weather prediction model produces an RMSE of 154 and other machine learning approaches achieve an RMSE of 268, there is certainly room for improvement.
 Nonetheless, DISTANA offers the best learned generative, iterative processing model on the benchmark without applying techniques that reduce the distortion resulting from transforming the spherical Earth data to a regular two-dimensional grid.

-\paragraph{Inferring a Generalizable LSM Representation} The second experiment was conducted to (a) investigate whether DISTANA + AT is capable of predicting the T850 variable and (b) simultaneously inferring missing LSM values just from the observed T850 dynamics during training.
+A second experiment was conducted to (a) investigate whether DISTANA + AT is able to predict the T850 variable, see \autoref{experiments_and_results:fig:t850_prediction}, and (b) simultaneously infer missing land-sea mask (LSM) values only from the observed T850 dynamics.
 The model thus received the same static input as in the previous experiment along with the T850 variable during training.
 However, only two thirds of the LSM values were provided.
 The other third, considered missing values, which covered America and the Atlantic ocean, were to be inferred.
-After training, the entire LSM vector $\tilde{\mathbf{s}}$, initiated as zero vector, was retrospectively tuned via AT such that it best explains the observed dynamics.

-As can be seen in Figure \ref{experiments_and_results:fig:lsm_inference}, top center, the LSM is inferred rather well, including America, which had to be inferred also during training, suggesting that the model learned a generalizable, globally applicable representation.
+After training, the entire LSM vector $\hat{\mathbf{s}}_\text{LSM}$, initialized with zeros, was retrospectively tuned via AT such that it would best explain the observed dynamics.
+As visualized in \autoref{experiments_and_results:fig:lsm_inference} (top center) the missing LSM is inferred reasonably, including the American continent, which the network has never seen during training or inference.
+These findings suggest that the model learned a generalizable, globally applicable encoding of the LSM's influence on the T850 dynamics.